nikhil-chourasia/Word-Guessing-Game/README.md

 ## 📌 To-Do & Future Improvements
 - [ ] Add different difficulty levels.
-- [ ] Implement a leaderboard for high scores.
+- [ ] Implement GUI for more interactive interface.
 - [ ] Introduce a timer for extra challenge.
+- [ ] Add sound effects for a more interactive experience.
-- [ ] Implement this in GUI form.
+- [ ] Create a multiplayer mode for competitive gameplay.

+## 🤝 Contributing
+Contributions are welcome!
+If you have suggestions for improvements, feel free to fork the repository and submit a pull request.

+## 📜 License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---